 These alkaloids are also present in trace amounts and are known for their immunostimulant effects.

 While it is structurally similar to mitragynine, rhynchophylline makes up <1% of kratom alkaloids.
-Rhynchophylline is known as a calcium channel blocker with anti-inflammatory, antipyretic, antiarrhythmic, and antihypertensive properties.
+Rhynchophylline is known as a calcium channel blocker with antipyretic, antiarrhythmic, and antihypertensive properties.

 Also known as raubasine, ajmalicine activates alpha-1 receptors, which have anti-adrenergic properties.
 This helps ajmalicine act as a smooth muscle relaxer and allows the alkaloid to promote decreased blood pressure.